Operation Christmas Child

 PACKING A SHOEBOX

 Get a shoebox – new, used, plastic, paper, whatever you have.
-You can wrap it in fun paper, draw on it inside and/or outside, or leave it plain.
+You can wrap the box in fun paper, write/draw on it inside and/or outside, let kids decorate it, or leave it plain.
 Be sure the lid is separate and can open and close.
-If you wrap, please wrap lid separately.
+If you wrap, please wrap the lid separately.

 Choose boy or girl and age category (2-4 years, 5-9 years, or 10-14 years)

 Please pack with hygiene items and school supplies.
-You can also pack clothing, shoes, toys, tools, etc. Suggestions include Toothbrush, comb, washcloth, soap, pencils (some children are not allowed to go to school unless they have their own pencils!), sharpeners, crayons, erasers, glue sticks, coloring pages, small notebook/paper, calculator with batteries (or solar power is good – Walmart and Dollar Tree have them for a little over a dollar), markers, socks, underwear, bandanas, t-shirts, hats, gloves, scarves, matchbox cars, balls, stuffed animals, dolls, card games, puzzles, Legos, sunglasses, flashlight with batteries, sewing kit (yes, you can send scissors), fishing kit (see below), work gloves, tools, a personal note, photographs - the list is endless!
-You can also find great shoebox ideas on pinterest.com
+You can also pack clothing, shoes, toys, tools, etc. Suggestions include Toothbrush, comb, washcloth, soap, pencils (some children are not allowed to go to school unless they have their own pencils!), sharpeners, crayons, erasers, glue sticks, coloring pages, small notebook/paper, calculator with batteries (or solar power is good – Walmart and Dollar Tree have them for about $2), markers, socks, underwear, bandanas, t-shirts, hats, gloves, scarves, matchbox cars, balls, stuffed animals, dolls, card games, puzzles, Legos, sunglasses, flashlight with batteries, sewing kit (yes, you can send scissors), *fishing kit (see below), work gloves, tools, a personal note, photographs - the list is endless!
+You can also find great shoebox ideas on pinterest.com.

 https://www.samaritanspurse.org/operation-christmas-child/what-goes-in-my-shoebox-suggestions/